JackyLin97/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a 3rd year undergraduate studying Computer Science & Artificial Intelligence at the University of Sheffield.
-Personally, I am interested in the research domains involving natural language processing, speech processing and digital signal processing.
+I am an AI Software Development Engineer at Shenzhen Zhiruantong Technology Co., Ltd., focusing on RAG technology applications and real-time multimodal model application development.
+I graduated with a BSc in Computer Science & Artificial Intelligence from the University of Sheffield in July 2022, where I completed my final year dissertation project on "Deep Learning-Based Automatic Speech Recognition" under the supervision of Dr. Anton Ragni.

+My professional experience includes working as a Software Development Engineer at Shenzhen Institute of Metrology and Quality Inspection's Technology R&D Center from November 2022 to March 2024, where I led the development of various software projects and applied computer vision technologies.